microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInDetailedSummary.md

 bbbbbbbb-7777-8888-9999-cccccccccccc 28-06-2024 00:00:00     Azure Portal                       77776666-aaaa-9999-bbbb-0000cccc1111 9
 ```

-This command gets all sign ins to Microsoft Entra ID Portal.
+This example returns all sign ins to Microsoft Entra ID Portal.

 ### Example 2: Get sign in detailed summary by application and date